 Ahh, those hideous blackheads.
 Let’s all admit it.
 At least once in your life, usually during your teens or early twenties, you were tempted to pop that bad boy out.
 And boy did you do it.
 Most of the time, even if you try the best you could, you just can’t remove it and end up having red and irritated skin — worse than if you had just left it alone.

-Removing blackheads, no matter how small or large it is, will certainly leave a hole on your face.
+Removing a blackhead, no matter how small or large, will leave a hole on your face.
 But don’t panic because those are your pores.
-They are natural holes in your face, it’s just that they may look big especially if you removed a large one.
+They are natural holes in your face, it’s just that they may look big, especially if you removed a large blackhead.

-When you see a blackhead in your face, you’ll definitely know that it is a blackhead.
+When you see a blackhead on your face, you’ll definitely know that it is a blackhead.
 It’s that small, dark-colored dot or bump.
-They come in various sizes, some are very tiny, while there are also others that could be bigger.
+They come in various sizes, some are very tiny, while others could be big, deep blackheads.

 Blackheads form as a result of clogged or plugged pores.
 These pores are where your hair follicles are also found.